STRATEGY IMPLEMENTATION, CHANGE AND CULTURE

 Strategic change initiative involves a large number of people changing the roles they play.
-The transformation of roles, cultures and structures have to be supported the will of those involved (stakeholders).
-For this to happen, change requires strong leadership at all levels both individuals and groups to maintain the collective motivation and drive of all those involved in the changes.
+The transformation of roles, cultures and structures have to be supported by the will of those involved (stakeholders).
+For this to happen, change requires strong leadership at all levels by both individuals and groups to maintain the collective motivation and drive of all those involved in the changes.

 STRATEGY IMPLEMENTATION AND LEADERSHIP